-The Bachelor of Science degree program in Criminal Justice Administration will prepare students to meet the growing demand for college educated criminal justice practitioners in both the public and private sectors.
+The Bachelor of Science degree program in Criminal Justice Administration will prepare students to meet the growing demand for college educated criminal justice practitioners in the public sector.
 This academically rigorous program is designed to provide graduates with a comprehensive understanding of the criminal justice system, relative bodies of law, and specialty subject matter consistent with each student's unique career ambitions.
 With due appreciation for the individual interests of program graduates, this degree program allows students to select choice classes most consistently aligned with their personal interests and professional goals.

 This eclectic approach enables students to design a customized educational experience.
 Empowered with ability to either focus or diversify choice classes, students enjoy the opportunity to either generalize or specialize their studies.

-- Understand key management concepts and apply these concepts to agencies within the criminal justice system. - Be versed in computer software, including word processing, databases used within the profession, basic accounting concepts, and graphics presentation for briefings. - Possess strong written and oral communication skills in order to interface with all levels of management within an organization. - Demonstrate problem-solving/research ability in a work environment. - Understand the importance of sophisticated technologies and computer applications within a national and global market. - Demonstrate appropriate human resource and employment practices and correlate these concepts with learned criminal justice techniques applicable to diversified work environments.
+- Understand key management concepts and apply these concepts to agencies within the criminal justice system. - Be versed in computer software, including word processing, databases used within the profession, basic accounting concepts, and graphics presentation for briefings. - Possess strong written and oral communication skills in order to interface with all levels of management within an organization. - Demonstrate problem-solving/research ability in a work environment. - Understand the importance of sophisticated technologies and computer applications within a national and global market. - Demonstrate appropriate human resource and employment practices and correlate these concepts with learned criminal justice techniques applicable to diversified work environments. - Demonstrate professional interpersonal and communication skills. - Examine and relate the areas of law enforcement, corrections, probation and parole, courts, victims, and witnesses. - Develop, organize, and manage various projects concentrating on crime prevention, asset protection, loss avoidance, investigative strategies, offender rehabilitation, and crisis management. - Demonstrate competence in devising policies and procedures for administrative positions in a criminal justice organization.

-- Demonstrate professional interpersonal and communication skills. - Develop, organize, and manage various projects concentrating on crime prevention, asset protection, loss avoidance, investigative strategies, offender rehabilitation, and crisis management. - Demonstrate competence in devising policies and procedures for the director of security in a large organization. - Exhibit knowledge of relative bodies of criminal and civil law, crime prevention strategies, critical incident response protocols, police-community relations, and professional ethics while engaged in an internship. - Demonstrate an appropriate professional manner with the highest ethical standards in a criminal justice management setting.
+- Exhibit knowledge of relative bodies of criminal and civil law, crime prevention strategies, critical incident response protocols, police-community relations, and professional ethics while engaged in an internship. - Demonstrate an appropriate professional manner with the highest ethical standards in a criminal justice management setting.